 David W Ross is an award-winning actor, filmmaker and tech entrepreneur living in Los Angeles.
-Not content with being a 90’s British boyband member, David escaped his fame at 21 by moving to Los Angeles to concentrate on music and writing.
+He first found success as a member of a British boy band in the 90s, notching up 5 top 40 hits plus a top 40 album.
+Tours of Europe and Asia followed but he escaped his fame at just 21 by moving to California to concentrate on music and writing.

 After being scouted by a commercial acting agency David began auditioning for TV spots, and to his surprise, booking jobs.
 On set, he fell in love with the process of filmmaking and found a new regard for acting and actors.

 In an almost improbable twist of fate, David’s first major feature film audition lead to him being cast in the Sundance film festival double winner Quinceañera(Grand Jury & Audience Awards).
 The film also picked up the Independent Spirit’s John Cassavetes Award.
 The film brought Latino culture in Los Angeles to the forefront as well as the everyday lives of gay men living in Echo Park.
 Inspired by his experience working with directors Wash Westmoreland and Richard Glatzer (Still Alice, The Last of Robin Hood) David went on to write, produce and star in his own issue-driven movie I Do, which explored the heart-breaking realities gay people and their families faced before DOMA was overturned by the US Supreme Court.
 Raising over $100,000 on sites including Kickstarter and Indiegogo I Do enjoyed national and international theatrical and digital releases and went on to win 12 festival awards including “Best of the Fest” at Palm Springs International.